-- PDs will be copied into pre-visit planning e-mails to confirm the need for a visit and to identify a potential date for the visit when communications go out initially to DMEs. - ii.
-An invitation to the PDs to be involved in the pre-visit teleconference that precedes all QM-QI visits (unless there is potential for conflict of interest if the PDs are employed at the site being visited, in which case, a separate phone call will be convened between the visit panel chair and the PD). - iii.
-PDs will be welcome to attend the feedback session at the end of the QM-QI visit. - vi.
-PDs will also receive the final visit report that is issued.
+- i.
+PDs & STCs will be copied into pre-visit planning e-mails to confirm the need for a visit and to identify a potential date for the visit when communications go out initially to DMEs. - An invitation to the PDs to be involved in the pre-visit teleconference that precedes all QM-QI visits (unless there is potential for conflict of interest if the PDs are employed at the site being visited, in which case, a separate phone call will be convened between the visit panel chair and the PD). - iii.
+PDs will be invited to the feedback session at the end of the QM-QI visit. - vi.
+PDs will also receive the final visit report is issued that includes the DME's action plan that has been agreed.